 Google Play Music is available for now, and even after moving your library to YouTube Music, you’ll be able to continue using the service.
 So if you make transfers on Google Play Music to playlists or any other aspect of your library, you’ll have to make another transfer for them all to be mirrored on YouTube Music because both services do not sync the content.

 Luckily, Google can only pass whatever has been changed or is new during subsequent transfers and does not try to copy the entire library again.
-The text would also read a little differently, and will say something like “pass your new additions to Google Play Music.”
+The text would also read a little differently and say something like “pass your new additions to Google Play Music.”